Leto-gg/gateway/readme.md

 Metrics generation: The gateway generates metrics based on the frequency and recency of CID requests.
 Data export: The metrics can be exported as CSV, JSON, or other formats for further analysis.

-## Getting Started

-To set up and run `proxy-gateway`, follow these steps:

-1. Clone the repository: